Home

-As is often the case, insurance and bonding requirements are not always mandatory by state law so be on the lookout for coverage-types and the adequacy of.
-The fact of having insurance may not be sufficient to all.
+Often the case, insurance and bonding requirements are not always mandatory by state law so be on the lookout for coverages.
+The fact, of having insurance, may not be adequate to all.

 Builder's Risk - Covers theft on the jobsite and damage to the structure, the policy applying to new homes being built.